-Basic principles of archaeology.
-Introduction to the nature, methods, and theory of anthropological archaeology, i.e. how archaeological remains are located, recovered, and interpreted.
+This course covers basic principles of anthropological archaeology, an introduction to the nature, methods, and theory of anthropological archaeology, i.e., how archaeological remains are located, recovered, and interpreted.
 Emphasis in this course is on the principles of reconstruction of past societies from archaeological evidence.